 WRITERS WHO PLAY: A Brief History--and a Reprise

 Brief paragraph to say that WRITERS WHO PLAY has once more risen from the dead and will ride again at the 2020 AWP conference on Sunday, March 12 in Tacoma--this link has all the information!--and that's a mere three years and a week after our Wednesday, March 4, 8 pm-11 pm.
 Ken Waldman has a found a friendly venue in San Antonio, Lowcountry, a half mile from the convention center.
-Jim Clark won't make it this year, but as of February 19th, along with Ken Waldman, we have confirmed Nathan Brown, Brian Laidlaw, Jeff Talmadge, and Alison Moore (along with her special guest accompanists, Phil Lancaster and Steve Wood).
+Jim Clark won't make it this year, but as of February 19th, along with Ken Waldman, we have confirmed Nathan Brown, Brian Laidlaw, Jeff Talmadge, Mong-Lan, Mike Branch, and Alison Moore (along with her special guest accompanists, Phil Lancaster and Steve Wood).
 We'll keep the list of writers/musicians updated.
 The club is at 318 Martinez Street.
 See you there!
 (Just learned that March 4 is also National Waltz Day--after all, the date can be written as 3/4--so I'll try to remember to kick off this year's edition with a waltz.)
 And today, as of 10:20 am, Wednesday, March 4, we're still on.
 Brian Laidlaw won't make it because of virus concerns, but I believe most everybody else be there, and we're always hopeful of a surprise guest or two.

 Below, a history of this event.